0x5a17ed/efibootctl/README.md

-# efibootcfg 🥾
+# efibootctl 🥾

-Manipulate the UEFI boot manager.
+Manipulates the UEFI boot manager.

-A userspace application used to modify the UEFI Boot Manager configuration.
-This application can create and destroy boot entries, change the boot order, change the next running boot option, and more.
+This tool efibootctl is an application running in userspace and is used to modify the UEFI Boot Manager configuration.
+This application is meant to be used to create and destroy boot entries, change the boot order, change the next running boot option, and more.

 It's meant to be a port of the tool [efibootmgr](https://github.com/rhboot/efibootmgr) in [Go](https://go.dev/) to demonstrate the capabilities of the Go package [github.com/0x5a17ed/uefi](https://github.com/0x5a17ed/uefi) and how to use it.